How To Selected the Best Diaper Bags

 However, it is important to remember that choosing the right diaper bag is only half the battle won.
 Knowing the right time to restock on your diaper supplies is the secret behind being prepared.

 With that said, the diaper bag you choose will be accompanying you and the baby everywhere you go, and it makes perfect sense to invest in one that will last.

 A group of experienced parents, all of which have children that have grown out of diapers, were surveyed about the most important factors that matter when selecting a diaper bag.
-The answers ranged from storage capacity, to categorisation abilities, to the comfort offered by the straps.
+The answers ranged from storage capacity to categorization abilities, to the comfort offered by the straps.

 The bags were then tested against these parametres and the survey respondents were asked to rate these bags from most desirable to least desirable.
 The results are listed here:

-After initial testing, we realised that the organisation capabilities are what set diaper bags apart from regular bags.
-They’re perfect when it comes to staying organised during emergencies.
+After initial testing, we realized that the organization’s capabilities are what set diaper bags apart from regular bags.
+They’re perfect when it comes to staying organized during emergencies.

 On these grounds, our top overall pick, the JuJuBe B.F.F., tops the list.
-The spacious bag features a huge main compartment, organiser pouches, and even extra side pockets, offering the perfect mix of storage capacity and organisation options.
+The spacious bag features a huge main compartment, organizer pouches, and even extra side pockets, offering the perfect mix of storage capacity and organization options.

 The comfort offered by the straps is never a question until you have to carry the bag for a full day.
 We did exactly the same to find out how our top picks compare when it comes to shoulder comfort after carrying the bags for a full day.